stripe/stripe-apps/examples/climate/README.md

 ## Using in your own app
 To integrate within your app, follow these steps:

-- Copy the files in /src/components (ClimateLinkComponent.tsx, etc) into your own app.
+- Copy the files in /src/components (ClimateLinkComponent.tsx, etc.) into your own app.
 - Add a reference to <ClimateLinkComponent /> in your UI as follows:
 ```
     <ClimateLinkComponent appId="<YOUR APP ID HERE>" />